Detailed guides to painful problems, treatments & more

 A few people who have this self-awareness probably attribute it to “vagus nerve stimulation” — because the carotid sinus reflex is widely seen as vagal thing.
 Except… it’s not a vagal thing.
 Some readers might be quick to try to contradict me on this.
 “But Paul!” they will say, “Carotid sinus massage is a ‘vagal manoeuvre.’
 So it’s obviously vagal stimulation!”

-On the other hand, this is indeed considered one of the “vagal manoeuvres,” because it is so similar in “spirit” to other reflexes that are mediated by the vagus nerve … but cannot be triggered by massage!
-I don’t recommend trying to stimulate the aortic arch baroreceptors with your bare hands.
-That would get ugly.21 😜
+If that’s all true, then why is it considered a “vagal” manoeuvre?
+Because it is so similar in “spirit” to other reflexes that are mediated by the vagus nerve … but cannot be triggered by massage!
+Two examples:

 With great power comes great responsibility, and so some people who believe in the power of vagal stimulation are also afraid of the “power” of vagus stimulation.
 This is unnecessary, because there is no such power to abuse.
-You just cannot “stimulate the vagus nerve” dangerously or significantly with any ordinary massage any more than you can “stimulate” the ulnar nerve to do what the ulnar nerve does, or the sciatic nerve, or any nerve.
-It’s like trying to turn on a light by massaging the cord (hat tip to Mark O. for that analogy).
+You cannot “stimulate the vagus nerve” dangerously or significantly with any ordinary massage any more than you can “stimulate” the ulnar nerve to do what the ulnar nerve does, or the sciatic nerve, or any nerve.
+It’s like trying to turn on a light by massaging the cord (hat tip to reader Mark O. for that excellent analogy).

 There are good reasons to avoid massage of the side of the throat and neck, or to do it only slowly and gently and cautiously.
 But vagus stimulation is not the reason why.